docdyhr/pigame/README.md

   ruff check src/python/ tests/
   ```
 - Ruff is not managed by pip or requirements.txt.
+- isort is no longer used; import sorting is handled by Ruff.
 - 100% test coverage is the goal.
 To check coverage:
   ```sh
   .venv/bin/pytest --cov=src/python --cov-report=html